No. Graduates of all majors are welcome to apply.

 Eligible domestic students can submit a FAFSA online.

-Applications for fall 2020 are now available!
+Applications are available every September for matriculation the following fall.
 Please find more information on how to apply to UCI here.

 No, students are admitted once a year – for the following FALL quarter.